 Prospecting at Pillar East resulted in the discovery of quartz-carbonate breccia talus boulders assaying 7.33g/t Au and 154g/t Ag along with >2% combined Pb-Zn.
-This discovery being elevationally higher than earlier trenching potentially represents a new mineralized zone.
+This discovery located at a higher elevation than earlier trenching potentially represents a new mineralized zone.
 Trenching revealed that a vein-breccia zone discovered in 2018 is up to 2-3 metres wide and open along strike.
 Further south, an extension to a 2018 trench yielded 4.40m grading 2.79g/t Au, 12.7g/t Ag and 2.4% combined Pb-Zn.